-Well, for one thing, it's not divisible by three and 60 is.
+Well, for one thing, 133 is NOT divisible by three and 60 is.

 Huh?

 Just as three points define a plane, an armature must be moved by an electromagnetic field divisible by three oscillations, otherwise the entire mechanism will vibrate and you will get noise, hence thermal loss.